 Economics & Finance

-Study the issues and institutions of British political culture and work in a political setting, including Parliament, party organizations, lobbying groups, or political public relations agencies.
-Internship placements have included Labour and Conservative Party Headquarters, Peace One Bay, Overseas Development Institute, and Centre for Parliamentary Studies.
-Download a description of the Politics & International Relations Track.
+- Study the issues and institutions of British political culture and work in a political setting, including Parliament, party organizations, lobbying groups, or political public relations agencies; or, study the history and practice of the law in Great Britain and participate in the daily life of a British law firm or commercial legal department.
+Internship placements have included Labour and Conservative Party Headquarters, JD Spicer Zeb, Bark & Co, Powell Spencer & Partners Solicitors, Dow Jones & Company, MENCAP, IHS/Janes, Overseas Development Institute, and Westminster Briefing.

 Psychology & Health Sciences